"There's a special place in hell for women who do not help other women."

 The Value of Networking

 Networking is seen by many as one of those necessary chores that comes along with being a professional.
 This is especially true for women attorneys, who are still fighting against entrenched systemic inequities in the legal profession.
 As the National Association of Women Lawyers reported this week, women make up 70% of staff attorneys but only 15% of equity partners in the nation's largest 200 firms.

 Building up their network is one way for women to make inroads against the proverbial "old boys club."
 A network can be invaluable at many stages of a career, whether you are looking for a job, just starting a new position, building up your book of business, or looking to transition to another field.
-I have also found that a network can be incredibly supportive during times of transition or even simply when you need to commiserate over shared experiences.
+A network can also be incredibly supportive during times of transition or even simply when you need to commiserate over shared experiences.

 Despite the many hurdles, she seemed to believe all of her experiences made her who she was.
 Her concluding advice for women: "Don't be afraid of the space between dreams and reality.
 If you can dream it, make it so."

 Apt advice, indeed.
 As women continue to face obstacles in their legal careers, albeit perhaps less overt than those that faced Ms. Davis, but present all the same, women have opportunities to take matters into their own hands.
 Events like this demonstrate that women are making it so.